Slow Damage

-Slow Damage (スロウ・ダメージ) is a Japanese BL visual novel developed by NITRO CHiRAL.
+Slow Damage (スロウ・ダメージ, Surou Damēji) is a Japanese BL visual novel developed by NITRO CHiRAL.
 It was originally released on February 25, 2021, for Windows PCs.
 The game was published in Japan by NITRO CHiRAL, and overseas by JAST USA.
 The story was written by Kabura Fuchii, with Uiro Yamada as the main artist.
-The game follows Towa, an artist who tries to paint "human desire".
+The game follows Towa, a degenerate artist who tries to paint "the deepest, darkest human desires" by finding ideal people that he refers to as his 'models'.